 About: Feline hyperthyroidism is a common disease caused by a benign hormone-secreting tumour of the thyroid gland.
-It is the most common endocrine disorder in cats and occurs most often in cats over ten years of age.

 Treatment: There are several treatment options, including surgery to remove the tumour, radioactive iodine treatment to destroy the tumour, prescription diet or medications to control it.